 When it comes to gathering reports, conducting in-depth analytics, or running complex transactional applications involving vast amounts of structured data, relational databases offer more stability, atomicity, and data integrity than NoSQL solutions.
 That being said, relational databases were not designed to provide the scale and agility needed to meet the challenges that face modern applications.
 Nor were they designed to take advantage of the inexpensive storage and processing power that has become so readily available.

 In response to the rapid and voluminous rise in chaotic data and the new performance and processing needs that it brings, NoSQL encompasses a wide array of different database technologies.
 Today’s NoSQL database solutions offer a number of advantages over RDBMS products, such as high performance, scalability, and availability.
 Organizations looking to store and analyze massive amounts of structured, semi-structured, and unstructured data files and sets—especially in real-time—will be better served by a NoSQL database.

-The typical RDBMS scales are vertically due to the monolithic architecture.
+The typical RDBMS scales are vertical due to the monolithic architecture.
 This means that a single server must be made increasingly more powerful in order to accommodate increasing data demands.
 As data needs increase, more physical servers must be added to the cluster.
 And while spreading an RDBMS over many servers is possible, it is a costly, time-consuming process that usually requires extra engineering.